MAH MBA CET Eligibility Criteria 2026: Qualification, Domicile, Reservation & CAP Rules

 • Must be an Indian national.

-• Should have completed a three-year bachelor's degree or its equivalent with at least 50% overall from an approved university.
+• Should have completed a minimum three-year bachelor's degree or its equivalent with at least 50% aggregate marks from a recognized university.

-• If you're from a backward class or are a Person with Disability (PwD), you only need at least 45%.
+• If you're from a backward class or are a Person with Disability (PwD), you need at least 45% aggregate marks (applicable only to Maharashtra State candidates).

 All India Candidature / Jammu and Kashmir Migrant Candidature